DasarathanSampath/theDataTalks/docs/en/politics/tn-electors-voters-details.md

 taken data from the year 1962.

-The line chart clearly shows that the male & female voting percentage is travelling parallel to each other.
+The line chart clearly shows that the male & female voting percentage is traveling parallel to each other.

 Female voters in 2011 & 2016 were slightly more than male voters and it shows **women in Tamil Nadu have started showing more social